BrendanFDMoore/transit-helper/README.md

 # Transit Helper

-This is an app I intend to use to enabled easy access to some simplified transit schedules.
+This is an app I intend to use to enable easy access to some simplified transit schedules.

+## Built with

+* Create React App (docs below)
+* Rebass
+* styled-components
+* Images from Unsplash

 ## Create React App